cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-overview-part1.md

  * Cloudentity GraphQL API explorer

- Authorization policies are attached via the Cloudentity GraphQL API explorer screen to GraphQL constructs loaded from the GraphQL schema; once attached the modified schema with directives can be exported for source control using JSON/YAML formats and propagated to higher environments.
+ Authorization policies are attached via the Cloudentity GraphQL API explorer screen to GraphQL constructs loaded from the GraphQL schema.
+Once attached, the modified schema with directives can be exported for source control using JSON/YAML formats and propagated to higher environments.
 The exported file is a decorated GraphQL schema with @auth directives.
-This allows rapid development, source control and deployment of verified authorization policies to environments through modern deployment pipelines..
+This allows rapid development, source control and deployment of verified authorization policies to environments through modern deployment pipelines.

 ![Cloudentity graphQL API explorer](ce-graphql-api-explorer.png)